pkiraly/metadata-qa-api/README.md

   against
 * `indexField` (String): the name which can be used in a search engine connected to the application (at the time of writing Apache Solr is supported)
+* `inactive` (boolean): the data element is inactive, do not run checks on this
+* `identifierField` (boolean): the data element is the identifier of the record
+* `asLanguageTagged` (boolean): treat the data element as language tagged.
+It works for JSON where the content of the data element is encoded with an associated array, where the keys are the language tags.

 Optionaly you can set the "canonical list" of categories.
 It provides two additional functionalities